prabeesh/prabeesh.github.io/content/bonus/advanced-am-modulation-analysis-with-matplotlib.md

 ## Putting it all together: a signal-quality monitor

-The final example wraps everything above into a small monitor class that produces a dashboard with the envelope, a radar chart of quality metrics, power distribution, and an overall 0–100 score.
+The final example wraps everything above into a small monitor class that produces a dashboard with the envelope, a radar chart of quality metrics, power distribution, and an overall 0 to 100 score.

 ```python
 class AMSignalQualityMonitor: